LuxAter/Tabula/docs/main.md

+This file defines several different functions such as @ref func:foo and @ref func:bar.
+Both of these function do things with the parapmeters that they are provied and then return a new value.

 @func Foo bool Foo(int a)
   This is a **function** that will take an `int` and return a `bool`.
 It does this through a very fun process.